 News Round-Up - Wargames Give, and Wargames Take17 Feb 2017 1

 Welcome back to our weekly wrap up of some of the more interesting bits of news and happenings in the world of wargaming.
-A bit of a bumper one of you this week, so sit back and get yourself caught up.
+A bit of a bumper one for you this week, so sit back and get yourself caught up.

-A quiet from the wargames company this week in terms of news and announcements, but there are two things worth highlighting.
+A quiet one from the wargames company this week in terms of news and announcements, but there are two things worth highlighting.

 Despite being known about for a while, Matrix and AGEOD have finally & formally announced their English Civil War wargame, unsurprisingly called The English Civil War.